TAKAPUNA GRAMMAR SCHOOL ROWING CLUB

 How much does rowing cost?

 Rowing is an expensive sport; however, we will never turn down anyone because of financial issues.
 Our boats cost on average $30-$35K.
 Annual fees covers all training, equipment maintenance, entrance to regattas, travel, accommodation and food for all camps and regattas.
 The club is committed to providing payment plans and fundraising opportunities to lower costs.
-Discounts are available for coxswains and families with multiple crew members.
+Discounts are available for coxswains and families with multiple crew members and for those who pay their fees in full prior to a certain cut off date (see fees section for further detail).

 Will I get wet?